 In some ways, io [Christmas Eve] is a simple, straight-forward story of two young adults and one kid playing in the snow.
 In other ways, it is an experimental piece with narrative whiplash (the future interludes) and a conclusion which was in part foreshadowed but in part came out of left field.

 Astute readers will likely pick up that neither Itsuki nor Momiji is the true star of io [Christmas Eve].
 However, the two friends drive events forward and have the vast majority of the dialogue, so their characterization is significant.
 Both characters were likable.
 It is clear that Itsuki and Momiji are close friends with similar interests, but we see little things in the dialogue that distinguish them from one another.
 However, even while granting that their roles in the overarching story of io [Christmas Eve] were somewhat limited (despite the screen-time), I would have liked to know a bit more about them generally.
 What exactly were their school circumstances?
 How long had they been friends?
 Did they live with their families?
 We are not given much context about characters we spend a good amount of time with.
-Moreover, while I noted that they do have traits which distinguish them, Momiji’s character felt a bit under-defined – perhaps not aided by her portrait’s lack of expressiveness.
+Moreover, while I noted that they do have traits which distinguish them, Momiji’s character was under-developed – perhaps not aided by her portrait’s lack of expressiveness.

 Although Kohime has less screen-time than Itsuki and Momiji for most of io [Christmas Eve], we ultimately learn more about her than we do about the older duo and have a more clear and distinct idea of her character.
 While parts of her overall situation are heavily foreshadowed from her first appearance onward, her actions throughout the game are ultimately placed into context by the end of it.